Last updated on September 29th, 2023

 Venice – Winter in Venice is one of our favorite times to visit Venice with kids.
-November is a quiet month and you’ll enjoy visiting with little ones because you won’t need to fight the heat or high season crowds.
+November is a quiet month and you’ll enjoy visiting with little ones because you won’t need to fight the heat or high-season crowds.
 Take leisurely vaporetto rides; shop at the Rialto Market; get hot chocolate; climb the San Giorgio bell tower; soak up the mosaics inside St. Mark’s Basilica.

 Rome – Like Venice, Rome in November is so much easier than in the heat of the summer.
 Sure, it’s not empty, but if you’ve got kids with you (or a stroller), you’ll appreciate the smaller crowds.
 Visit the Explora Children’s Museum; take a kid-friendly tour of the Colosseum and Roman Forum.

 Lake Garda – As a flexible option (meaning, don’t make strict plans – just visit if the weather looks ok), make a day trip or overnight trip to Lake Garda.
 Kids will love the theme parks in the Lake Garda area.
 Make sure you check the opening times – for example, Gardaland is only open on the weekends.
-You can also visit the smaller villages like Sirmione or Riva del Garda.
+You can also visit the smaller villages like Sirmione or cities like Riva del Garda.